 Alternatively, one can calculate exactly what is the time to the next collision or state change.
-But this kind of calculation can be extremely challenging.5
+But this kind of calculation can be extremely challenging.

 Discretizing time can also lead to more subtle problems.
-For instance if the simulation of a rigid pendulum uses a simple Euler method for the updating of the physical state from one time point to the next, the simulation will incorrectly predict that the pendulum swings back and forth a few times, reaching a higher angle on each swing, until eventually it rotates in a full vertical circle in one direction.
+For instance if the simulation of a rigid pendulum uses asimple Euler method for the updating of the physical state from one time point to the next, the simulation will incorrectly predict that the pendulum swings back and forth a few times, reaching a higher angle on each swing, until eventually it rotates in a full vertical circle in one direction.
 A more sophisticated updating procedure is required to avoid this.
 In domains with richer physics than a pendulum, such as fluid dynamics, these kinds of problems can arise in much more complex forms (Bridson, 2008) (Hairer, Lubich, & Wanner, 2006).
-For instance, many basic methods for fluid simulation have the undesirable characteristic that the quantity of fluid in the system steadily decreases over time.